IBM/JSONata4Java/README.md

 * [JavaScript JSONata github repository](https://github.com/jsonata-js/jsonata)

 JSONata4Java is an attempt to port the jsonata.js 1.8.4 capabilities to Java 11.
-The easiest way to use this library is to include it as a dependency in your Maven pom.xml using these line%3a
+The easiest way to use this library is to include it as a dependency in your Maven pom.xml using these line&colon;
 ```
 <dependency>
   <groupId>com.ibm.jsonata4java</groupId>